-To grow food as locally as possible requires doing so in an intensive way rather than the extensive, industrial system which currently reigns.
-This system is flawed because of the waste in transportation and distribution and its reliance on fossil fuel derived inputs such as synthetic fertilizers and chemical pesticides.
+To grow food as locally as possible requires doing so in an small scale intensive way rather than the extensive, industrial system which currently reigns.
+This latter system is flawed because of the waste in transportation and distribution and its reliance on fossil fuel derived inputs such as synthetic fertilizers and chemical pesticides.
 With global resources dwindling, yet being propped up momentarily by controversial extractive practices like fracking, we must take steps towards a lower carbon society.
 A simple reflective glance to times of war indicate that when resources are needed to be conserved, government programs and media campaigns spur this effort.
 Victory Gardens were exactly this fact and produced a good quantity of food in those days of WWII.
 This reduced the fossil fuel input from tractors but also transportation.
 Thus we aim for a layered approach to meeting our needs and designing these systems to fulfill cycles and allowing energy to perpetuate itself.

-Some might argue that the space is not there to produce food locally, but with rampant suburban development globally, its obvious that the resources used to keep succession at bay could be diverted into food production and the creation of resilient communities with edible landscapes.
+Some might argue that the space is not there to produce food locally, but with rampant suburban development globally, it is obvious that the resources used to keep succession at bay could be diverted into food production and the creation of resilient communities with edible landscapes.
 It’s a matter of good design not just environmentally, but also how people organize themselves as well as local green businesses to design, install, support, and maintain for some.
 Lawns require massive time, money, and energy commitments to maintain this monoculture and could be converted into food production, water harvesting features, and habitat for the wild creatures.

 On a practical level, people tend to spread out too quickly on sites in the rush that our society dictates.
 However, our use of resources is much more wisely leveraged through “developing nuclei thoroughly and letting them merge over time”.
 In essence we build on the idea of guilds and the inherent resilience in diversity.
 Elements within a design can be thought of as part of an overall guild, not just beneficial plant associations (patterns to details).
 Each guild over time gets further planted out (or built) and begins to occupy dynamic layers within space.
 At varying times, yields are harnessed within weeks while others take 10’s of years depending on the element within the design.
 This time and plant stacking aspect of this principle is dependent on creative human interaction so don’t forget that layer within the design as it is not static.
 The forest garden, or food forest, is a direct application of this principle and the abundant and holistic yields that cascade from mimicking a great teacher: the forest.

-While some ecosystems have more layers, this generally is a seven layered approach, which utilizes emerging energies to create stable systems.
+While some ecosystems have more layers, this generally is a nine layer approach, which utilizes emerging energies to create stable systems.
 This is sun and photosynthetic energy driven (plant growth equals more solar panels so to speak) meeting the evolution of soils moving from bacterial to fungal.
 This union is a perfect example of accelerating succession through inherent systems at play in nature and our creative interaction with techniques like chop and drop.
 As more trees develop, the soil continually shifts fungally and sunlight hitting lower plants is lessened.
 This

 means that in the early parts of the system between fruit trees, annuals can easily be grown.
 In 2013 I planted corn, beans and squash around my new apple and cherry trees to be a fully functional guild.
 The corn helped to shade the tree in the summer while the squash suppressed weeds and aided in moisture retention.
 These annuals also complimented the perennial support species like comfrey, mint, yarrow, and goats rue.
 While these perennials are small it is easy to drop in annual seeds as such and let them absorb and transform sunlight into carbon above and below the soil instead of it becoming entropy (sunlight hitting mulch and causing oxidative breakdown of carbon matter).
 This helps to turn what appears to be orderly early stages into chaotic positive interactions.